Kolo Mee Recipe (Malaysian Noodles with Char Siu)

 Cooking method: Boiled noodles tossed with sauce.

-Key flavor elements: Soy sauce, pork, fried shallots, aromatic oil.
+Key flavor elements: Soy sauce, pork, fried shallots and aromatic oil.

 Typical serving style: Dry noodles topped with minced pork and char siu.